Snakebite Envenoming in Africa: Diagnostics, Treatment Gaps, and Emerging Medical Technologies

 7. Ethical, Safety, and Equity Considerations

-• Community mistrust due to historical treatment failures
+• Community mistrust driven by past treatment failures

-Ethical deployment requires quality assurance, transparency, and community engagement.
+Ethical deployment requires robust quality assurance, transparent procurement, post-market surveillance, and sustained community engagement.

 8. Future Outlook

-• Reduce snakebite mortality by over 50% within a decade
+• Reduce snakebite mortality by more than 50% over the next decade (modeled projections)

-• Integrate snakebite into broader emergency care strengthening
+• Integrate snakebite care into broader emergency health system strengthening

-Progress will depend on political will, data transparency, and sustained funding.
+Progress will depend on data transparency, regulatory alignment, and sustained financing.

 Conclusion and Call to Action

-Snakebite envenoming is not a rare or intractable problem—it is a solvable health system failure.
-The technologies, knowledge, and manufacturing pathways exist.
-What is lacking is alignment between policy, procurement, innovation, and frontline realities.
+Snakebite envenoming is not an intractable problem—it is a solvable health system failure.
+The technologies, scientific knowledge, and manufacturing pathways already exist.
+What remains lacking is alignment between policy, procurement, innovation, and frontline realities.

 Snakebite must move from neglect to national priority.